 The course is taught in such a way that a wide range of academic and key skills are developed, providing students with a wide range of learning activities.
-Class debates, note making, searching data-bases, use of the internet for research, analysing statistics, solving problems and the ability to work in a group are all methods used on a regular basis.
-There are potential day visits to Bath, Leeds Armouries and the British Museum.
-We also lead overseas trips at Easter which have included Rome and we are currently planning a tour of Athens and other Classical sites such as Delphi, Mycenae and Epidaurus.
+Class debates, note making, searching databases, use of the internet for research, analysing statistics, solving problems and the ability to work in a group are all methods used on a regular basis.